morgangraphics/ansible-role-nvm/README.md

 ansible-playbook my-playbook.yml -e "ansible_python_interpreter=/usr/bin/python3"
 ```

-### `glibc_2.28' not found (required by node)`
+### "glibc_2.28' not found (required by node)" error

-You are attempting to run a version of Node.js on an operating system that is not supported by the version of Node.js you are installing.
-This is not an NVM issue nor is it an issue with the role.
-You need to either upgrade the OS or downgrade the version of Node.js you are atrempting to install.
+>You are attempting to run a version of Node.js on an operating system that is not supported by the version of Node.js you are installing.
+This is not an NVM issue nor is it an issue with this role.
+>
+> To address this issue, you will need to:
+> 1. Upgrade the OS version
+> 1. Downgrade the version of Node.js you are attempting to install
+>
+> &#160;

 <a name="ansible-versions"></a>